 This statement may be hard to hear, but understanding it will make your life easier.
-The girls I was shopping with knew their Img.ID; they tried on half as many dresses as the girls we saw going into the changing rooms excited and coming out disappointed, frustrated and exhausted.
+I was shopping with girls who knew their Img.ID; they tried on half as many dresses as the girls we saw going into the changing rooms excited and coming out disappointed, frustrated and exhausted.

 The secret to dressing for any formal occasion is knowing who you are: